JordanJohns0/DM-Wiki/content/Session Notes/List of Session Notes.md

 - [[Shadows Over Ironspire 1|Shadows Over Ironspire 1]]

 ## Season 1
+Note that for season 1 I was not using my current system, so they may be even more scattered than usual.
 - [[Cult of the Mindflayer 8]]
 - [[Cult of the Mindflayer 7]]
 - [[Cult of the Mindflayer 6]]